Ocean-Science-Analytics/scikit-maad-biosound/README.md

 # Scikit-MAAD Acoustic Indices GUI

+Batch process passive acoustic data using this GUI-based wrapper around scikit-maad that allows users to select input/output folders and calculate acoustic indices at custom durations.

-A user-friendly graphical tool for analyzing acoustic recordings from passive acoustic monitoring.
-Built on the [scikit-maad](https://scikit-maad.github.io/) library, this application processes WAV files to extract acoustic indices commonly used in soundscape ecology, biodiversity monitoring, and bioacoustic research.
+Built on the [scikit-maad](https://scikit-maad.github.io/) library, this user-friendly graphical tool processes WAV files to extract acoustic indices commonly used in soundscape ecology, biodiversity monitoring, and bioacoustic research.

 ## What This Tool Does